francofl99/toDo-app/README.md

-A toDo app for create task, complete them and remove them.
+A toDo app for create tasks, complete them and remove them.

 The app is a CRUD app made with MEVN stack (MongoDB, Express, VueJS, Node)